jchapuis/fullstackscala-scaladays2025/slides.md

 [^1]: Simplified view, for more check out [laminar docs](https://laminar.dev/documentation#laminars-use-of-airstream-ownership)

+^  - let's look at this in more detail
-^ -	activate(): proves the element is mounted
+ -	activate(): when the element is mounted in the DOM, it gets an owner, which tracks its subscriptions.
+Activate is called on this owner
-	-	subscribe(callback): creates a non-dynamic Subscription (Observer)
+  - let's say we have signal, like this internationalization signal
+	-	subscribe(callback): we are subscribing to the signal, which gives us an Observer
-	-	emits newText:String: every time the signal updates
+	-	signal calls onNext on our observer every time the signal updates
-	-	setHtmlProperty(…, text, newText): updates the button’s text
+	-	this callback is actually setHtmlProperty(…, text, newText): updates the button’s text

 ---